wp-plugins/superslider/readme.txt

 == USAGE ==

-If you arenÕt sure how this plugin works you may want to read the following.
+If you are not sure how this plugin works you may want to read the following.

 * First ensure that you have uploaded all of the plugin files into wp-content/plugins/superslider-show folder.
 * Go to your WordPress admin panel and stop in to the plugins control page.
 Activate the SuperSlider-Show plugin.